visual-space/nano-data-binding/docs/Temp Notes.md

 ## Avoid caching references
 Caching references of `n-if` elements will prevent them from being released and destroyed.
 The script does not intend to provide additional API that can safely get references without interfering with `n-if`.
 The developers need to be aware of this limitation in order to keep this script lightweight.
 Querying at runtime for the required `n-if` element is enough to prevent this obstruction of the element removal.

+In the initial development phase the data binds were started manually.
+This was prone to error.

+ * <!> The original approach was to copy references from parent context to the child context.
+ *     This approach had a long list a drawbacks.
+ *     - Possiblity of collisions between members of parent and child contexts.
+ *     - Members added to the parent context at runtime are ignored.
+ *     - References to primitives form the parent context were copied and then remaind stale`.
+ *     - Setters and getters could not by copied, it was necessary to use `Object.defineProperty()`.
+ -->